Call our licensed insurance agents (TTY 711)

 You have Original Medicare and want to switch to Part C

-As discussed, you can switch from Original Medicare to Medicare Advantage each year during the open enrollment period from October 15 to December 7 .
+You can switch from Original Medicare to Medicare Advantage during the Annual Enrollment Period from October 15 to December 7 .

 You’re enrolled in Medicare Advantage and want to switch Part C plans